Beside protecting partial content with shortcode, now you can also do so using custom templates.

 Optional Attributes

-We provide some attributes for you to configure your section templates’ shortcodes.
+We provide the following attributes for you to configure your section templates’ shortcodes.

 Whitelisted Roles